zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    it will stay installed and not be removed later.

-   :id: The rule to delete, specified as the ID returned by :zeek:see:`NetControl::add_rule`.
+   :param id: The rule to delete, specified as the ID returned by :zeek:see:`NetControl::add_rule`.

-   :reason: Optional string argument giving information on why the rule was deleted.
+   :param reason: Optional string argument giving information on why the rule was deleted.

    :returns: True if removal is successful, or sent to manager.